dongvo1214/10mAZ/README.md

 # 10mAZ
-a website a marketing online service
+a website for marketing online service